bjornekelund/DXLogICOMScripts/README.md

-﻿# DXLog.net script kit for IC-7610
+# DXLog.net script kit for IC-7610

 ## NB.
-Requires DXLog.net 2.3.18 which is still not released.
+Requires DXLog.net 2.3.18 which is soon to be released.
 Custom ICOM CAT commands is broken in the current stable 2.3.17

 *These scripts are used entirely at your own risk.
 Since the scripts control hardware, including things like transmitter output power, they can cause hardware damage due to latent software defects or if wrongly configured or used.*

-Script kit (in experimental status) designed for enhancing SO2V contest operation with ICOM IC-7610 and IC-78xx but also useful for IC-7300.
+This is a script kit designed for enhancing [DXLog.net](http://dxlog.net) SO2V contest operation with ICOM IC-7610 and IC-78xx but also useful for IC-7300.
 It is only verified on IC-7610 and IC-7300.
 Should you find any anomalies or defects when used with other radios, email me or make a pull request.